 Commentary: Consider the case if the statement is true.
-Then the statement claims that it is not the fact.
+The statement claims that it is not the fact.
 On the other hand if the statement is false then, the negation of the statement is true and I am not lying.
 Therefore, the statement must be true.
-Therefore, both the cases lead to absurdity.
-For a similar fun, https://en.wikipedia.org/viki/Paradoz_of_the_Court
+Both the cases lead to absurdity.
+For a similar fun, https://en.wikipedia.org/wiki/Paradox\of\the\Court